gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 == Checking methods

-The list of abstract and extending class, is refined by filtering the results based on methods defined on the pair of abstract & extending class.
+The list of abstract and extending class is refined by filtering the results based, on methods defined on the pair of abstract & extending class.
 Filtering is performed on both classes, this action is done by the `check-methods` method, which can be found in full in @check-methods.

-The core of the method is surrounded by the logic operations: `one` & `all`, declaring that one valid result is required and all operations must succeed for all declared.
+The core of the method is surrounded by the logic operations: `one` & `all`, declaring that one valid result is required and each step of the query must be satisfied for the whole query to be satisfied.
 The list of method declarations in a class is retrieved by using the logic query: `typedeclaration-method`, it retrieves all the `:bodyDeclarations` (methods) in the body of the given class, it can be found in @bodydeclarations

 === Abstract method

-Validating the retrieved method is an abstract method is the next step in finding Template Method patterns, the complete method can be found in @is-abstract-method.
+The next step in the logic query of retrieving all Template method patterns, is validating that the retrieved methods are indeed abstract methods.
+The source code can be found in @is-abstract-method.

 ==== Method Body

-According to the pattern definition, the body of an abstract method must be empty.
-Java allows for multiple definitions of abstract methods as illustrated in @abstract-body-example.
+The pattern definition declares that the body of an abstract body must be empty @Design_Patterns.
+Java allows for multiple definitions of abstract methods, as illustrated in @abstract-body-example.
 Detecting these two different examples must be managed and are explained in @abstract-body.

 #linebreak()
 #figure(